Miracle in the Rain (film): Reception

 A. H. Weiler of The New York Times wrote: "Although it has moments of insight, sensitivity and compassion, Miracle in the Rain falls short of its potential."
 He felt the film's subplots were not developed enough, but nevertheless credited "producer Frank P. Rosenberg and director Rudolph Maté for extracting several tender sequences from the principals and the supporting cast."

 Harrison's Reports felt the film was "tender and moving in spots, but on the whole it is doubtful if the males, particularly the action fans, will find it to their liking, for it is a long drawn out conversation piece.
 Moreover, the story is filled with incidents and by-plots that have little or no bearing on the main theme, with the result that one's attention wanders from the screen.
 Jane Wyman and Van Johnson turn in sensitive performances in the leading roles".

-William Brogdon of Variety was also critical of the script, writing it is "wordy and crammed with too incident, permitting audience rapport with plot and principals to waver over the long course."
+William Brogdon of Variety was also critical of the script, writing it is "wordy and crammed with too much incident, permitting audience rapport with plot and principals to waver over the long course."